ajaydhar1/baseball-pitches/README.md

 There are two ways to get the source code on your computer.

-1. If you have Git installed on your machine, you can clone the repo
+1. If you have Git installed on your machine, you can clone the repo:
    ```sh
    git clone https://github.com/ajaydhar1/baseball-pitches.git
    ```